motform/virtual-fortunes/README.md

 # virtual-fortunes from a future past

-## Intro
-At its core, virtual-fortunes is a stripped down version of Ken Arnold's BSD classic [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)).
+virtual-fortunes is a stripped down version of Ken Arnold's BSD classic [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)).
 It parses the cookie jar directly, no index required.

 ## Installation
 For the moment, you have to build virtual-fortunes yourself.
 This means you need a Swift toolchain installed.
 If you are on macOS, you are in luck.